 The southern Edinburgh features include the remarkable hamlet of Swanston, the nearby Caiy Stane, and Craigmillar Castle, the best preserved medieval castle in Scotland.
 Whether this is, as some suggest, linked by a tunnel to the mysterious Gilmerton Cove is debatable.
 Not far beyond Edinburgh's bypass you find Rosslyn Chapel in the village of Roslin.
 As well as being a truly remarkable piece of architecture, the Chapel is famous for the many legends that surround it, including suggestions that it is the hiding place of the Holy Grail, or the Ark of the Covenant, or part of the True Cross.
 Nearby is Rosslyn Castle.

 South of here is Penicuik.
 On the flank of the Pentlands overlooking Penicuik is the Castlelaw Hill Fort & Earth House.
 Another important piece of architecture in the area is Mavisbank near the old mining town of Loanhead.
-Further to the east are Lasswade and Bonnyrigg, and the Scottish Mining Museum, with, beyond it the village of Temple and Arniston House.
-The most important of the towns to the south east of Edinburgh is Dalkeith.
+Loanhead is home to a superb Indian restaurant, The Radhuni.
+Further to the east are Lasswade and Bonnyrigg, and the National Mining Museum, with, beyond it the village of Temple and Arniston House.
+The most important of the towns to the south-east of Edinburgh is Dalkeith.
 Further south along the A68 lies Pathhead, with nearby Crichton Castle and Crichton Collegiate Church, while to the west is the tiny village of Temple, named after its links with the Knights Templar.
 Close to Temple is the fine Palladian mansion and home of the Dundas family, Arniston House.

 To the north of Edinburgh lies its ancient port of Leith, now effectively a part of the city.
 The subject of large scale regeneration over the years, Leith is now firmly on the tourist trail as home to the Royal Yacht Britannia, moored alongside the shopping and leisure centre at Ocean Terminal.
 It is also home to South Leith Parish Church, built around a core dating back to 1483.
 To its west, Leith now almost blends into the once separate fishing village of Newhaven.

 The eastern Edinburgh features cover some of the less well known attractions on this side of the city.
 These include the traditional seaside attractions Portobello, and Musselburgh and its racecourse, a stately home in the form of Newhailes, and Inveresk Lodge Garden.
-Nearby is Prestongrange Museum, while beyond Prestonpans is the little known gem of Seton Collegiate Church close to the twin ports of Cockenzie & Port Seton and the old mining town of Tranent.
+Nearby is Prestongrange Museum, while Prestonpans is home to Preston Tower and Preston Cross.
+Beyond Prestonpans is the little known gem of Seton Collegiate Church close to the twin ports of Cockenzie & Port Seton and the old mining town of Tranent.
+Also nearby is the site of the 1745 Battle of Prestonpans.

-There are many fine hotels in and around Edinburgh, and you can read our hotel and dining reviews of The George Hotel, The Carlton, Prestonfield, Hotel du Vin, The Bonham, Norton House Hotel, Dalhousie Castle and Apex Waterloo Place.
+There are many fine hotels in and around Edinburgh, and you can read our hotel and dining reviews of The Bruntsfield, The George Hotel, The Carlton, Prestonfield, Hotel du Vin, The Bonham, Norton House Hotel, Dalhousie Castle and Apex Waterloo Place.
+Another accommodation option is offered by The Knight Residence serviced apartments.
+Central Edinburgh offers many very good restaurants, including Zest.

 West Lothian lies to the west of Edinburgh and has been at the heart of Scotland through much of recorded history.
 Linlithgow is no longer a large town by modern standards, but it remains very much the attractive focal point of the area.
 It grew to prominence because of its position, about mid way between Edinburgh Castle and Stirling Castle.
 Coupled with its proximity to harbour facilities on the River Forth at Blackness, Linlithgow grew in importance through the middle ages.
 From 1425 Linlithgow Palace had been built here by James I and his successors in a magnificent lochside location with views to the north.
 The palace was left in the ruins you see today by Government troops pursuing Bonnie Prince Charlie in January 1746.
 Close by is St Michael's Parish Church, Linlithgow.

 West of Linlithgow you find the Avon Aqueduct on the Union Canal.
 Not far away is the fascinating Muiravonside Graveyard and the sad ruins of Almond Castle.
 South of Linlithgow the landscape is surprisingly rural and comes complete with surprises like the neolithic henge and age burial mound on Cairnpapple Hill.
 Close by is the historic village of Torphichen, complete with Torphichen Preceptory, set up by the Knights of St John of Jerusalem in the 1100s as their headquarters in Scotland.
-Also found in the Bathgate Hills is Beecraigs Country Park.
+Also found in the Bathgate Hills are the Scottish Korean War Memorial and Beecraigs Country Park.

 West Lothian's newest and largest town is Livingston.
 Now the seventh largest settlement in Scotland and far larger in terms of population than either Perth or Inverness, Livingston's growth is closely tied to its proximity to Edinburgh and it is home to excellent shopping and leisure facilities and the excellent Almond Valley Heritage Centre.
-Less positively, Livingston is also home to the derelict Bangour Village Hospital and to Howden House.
+It is also the site of the Livingston Incident; and home to the nicely restored Howden House and to the Stones of Livingston.

 South west of Livingston is West Calder, while to its east is the pretty village of Mid Calder, complete with the Kirk of Calder, its near neighbour East Calder, and the nearby village of Kirknewton.
+Near East Calder is the fascinating Military Museum Scotland.
+Near West Calder is Harburn Golf Club.
 Further north is the elongated settlement of Broxburn and Uphall, while to its north is Winchburgh.
 Standing at the west end of Uphall is the Macdonald Houstoun House Hotel.

 East of Edinburgh the A1 passes through East Lothian en route to Dunbar and all points south.
 Dunbar is well worth the slight diversion needed to reach it.
 The town is built around its harbour, which lies in the shadow of ruinous Dunbar Castle.